 - Adrenaline High – Custom biking and kayaking tours.
-Our tours are affordable and customized for you.
-We can accommodate all ages, fitness, and skill-levels.
-You do not have to be in great shape to get outdoors and enjoy the Eastern Shore with us!
+Their tours are affordable and customized for you.
+They can accommodate all ages, fitness, and skill-levels.
+You do not have to be in great shape to get outdoors and enjoy the Eastern Shore with them!

-- Dick’s Sporting Goods – Located in Salisbury, Dick’s Sporting Goods carries all the outdoor equipment you could need, including apparel, hunting and fishing equipment, camping and hiking equipment, and bicycle tools, parts, and accessories.
+- Dick’s Sporting Goods – Located in The Centre at Salisbury, Dick’s Sporting Goods carries all the outdoor equipment you could need, including apparel, hunting and fishing equipment, camping and hiking equipment, and bicycle tools, parts, and accessories.

 Hunting and Fishing

-- Edward Koch Fishing Area-Located along Broad Creek, the Ed Koch Fishing Area has plenty of space for shoreline fishing, picnicing or even launching a canoe or kayak.
-This is also an offical access area for the Nanticoke River Water Trail.Edward Koch Fishing Area
+- Edward Koch Fishing Area-Located along Broad Creek, the Ed Koch Fishing Area has plenty of space for shoreline fishing, picnicking or even launching a canoe or kayak.
+This is also an official access area for the Nanticoke River Water Trail.Edward Koch Fishing Area

 Shell Bridge Road